The European Fine Art Fair: History

 Participating dealers are admitted only after a strict selection process.
 TEFAF Maastricht's vetting system involves about 175 international experts in 29 different categories, who examine every work of art in the Fair for quality, authenticity and condition.
 A number of objects deemed inauthentic or of "poor quality" are regularly placed in storage until fair's end.
 Moreover, TEFAF has joined the leading platform for stolen art to guarantee transparency towards collectors.

 Representatives from about 225 major museums like the Louvre in Paris, the Prado in Madrid, the Frick Collection in New York, Museum of Fine Arts in Boston, the Rijksmuseum in Amsterdam, and the Getty Center in Los Angeles regularly visit the fair.
 TEFAF's wealthy visitors, many of whom fly in on private planes, have included Saud bin Muhammed Al Thani, Silvio Berlusconi, Calvin Klein, Brad Pitt, Kanye West and Michael Schumacher.
 One of the youngest buyers was 13-year-old Brahm Wachter from New York, who in 2003 bought a Rembrandt etching at TEFAF, using the money he received from his bar mitzvah.

+One of the exhibitors at 2025 TEFAF Maastricht is entirely dedicated to Australia’s First Nations art which was painted for an audience against the backdrop of 20th century colonialism.

 Expansion plans

 Between 1995 and 1999, TEFAF Basel was held at the Messe Basel.

 In 1997, TEFAF considered launching a fair in New York, but could not find a site big enough to accommodate around 130 exhibitors.
 The National Building Museum in Washington, DC, was also mooted as a fair venue.

 In 2013, TEFAF announced plans to hold a high-end art and antiques fair in China.
 The new event, which would have been called TEFAF Beijing 2014, was to have been a collaboration between Maastricht and Sotheby's joint venture with China's state-owned Beijing Gehua Cultural Development Group.
 A venture between a dealer-organized fair and an international auction house would have been unusual, emphasizing the importance of China for the West's art and antiques trade.
 However, the plans were abandoned shortly after.

 In 2016, TEFAF announced plans to hold additional fairs in New York in 2016 and 2017.
-It has since been collaborating with the New York art advisers Artvest Partners on two annual fairs at the Park Avenue Armory.
-The first two fairs at the Park Avenue Armory were TEFAF New York Fall in October and TEFAF New York Spring in May 2017.
+It has since been collaborating with the New York art advisers Artvest Partners on annual fairs at the Park Avenue Armory.
+The first two annual fairs at the Park Avenue Armory were TEFAF New York Fall in October and TEFAF New York Spring in May 2017.
+TEFAF permanently stopped producing two fairs in New York in 2021.
+The annual TEFAF New York Spring fair kicks off during the second week of May.
+Bank of America has been the leading partner of TEFAF New York since its launch in 2016.
+The design of the fair's layout has traditionally been carried out by Tom Postma Design.